Should I Use Prefinished or Unfinished Hardwood Flooring?

 Home Depot and Lowe's Relies on Hosking Hardwood for Answers

 Unfinished Hardwood Flooring

 Most of the problems that would arise were bubbles, pools and missed spots in the finish, dust or hairs stuck in the finish coats, gouges or other sanding marks left in the wood from the sanding process.
-Other problems were unqualified refinishers who dripped or splashed the finish coats all over the other floor coverings and walls and the dust left over from all this work would be throughout the house.
+Other problems involved unqualified refinishers who dripped or splashed the finish coats all over the other floor coverings and walls and the dust left over from all this work would be throughout the house.
 You also had to be out of your home while this work was being performed.
-Defining a great job from a disaster wholly depended on the quality and experience of the installer/refinisher and their finishing products and techniques they used.
+Whether a hardwood finishing job was a success or failure wholly depended on the quality and experience of the installer/refinisher as well as the finishing products and techniques they used.

 Prefinished Hardwood Flooring